Ayg0/Jt/README.md

-# JTest
+# Jt
-Just-Test is your Test-Harness software made in C for C
+Jt or Just-Test is your Test-Harness software made in C for C

 ## Summary:
   - general Structure of a Test file.